Florence Gell: Other public service

-Florence Gell's presence on the Information and Education Advisory Board of the Conservation Authority allowed her to play an important role in the establishment and promotion of its conservation school and education field centres.
-The purpose of these facilities was to develop amongst children and youth an awareness of the natural environment and the need for its protection.

-In 1959, while Vice-Chair of the Advisory Board, Florence Gell was Chair of its Conservation Camp School Sub-committee.
+Gell's presence on the Information and Education Advisory Board of the Conservation Authority allowed her to play a role in the establishment and promotion of its conservation school and education field centres.
+In 1959, while Vice-Chair of the Advisory Board, Gell was Chair of its Conservation Camp School Sub-committee.
 This sub-committee selected the architect for the proposed Albion Hills Conservation School and approved the plans for submission to the Authority's Executive Committee for final approval.
+Gell was a school trustee in 1953 and accompanied the class to the York Memorial Camp School.
+In 1956, Gell was a member of the Humber Valley Conservation Authority where the Albion Hills School was first proposed.